Skip to main content

 Analyst Summary

-Both Elyza and OpenAI compete directly in the Foundation Models space, making this a head-to-head matchup within the same market segment.
+Elyza and OpenAI are direct competitors in Foundation Models.
 Elyza developed Japanese large language models and enterprise AI applications, building on top of open-source models including Llama to create fine-tuned Japanese language variants with high Japanese language quality, and offering enterprise AI services using its Japanese LLM capabilities for customer service, document processing, and content generation applications.
 OpenAI is an artificial intelligence research laboratory founded in 2015 and headquartered in San Francisco.

-OpenAI carries a known valuation of $500B, while Elyza's valuation has not been publicly disclosed.
-On the funding side, OpenAI has raised $17.9B in total — $17.9B more than Elyza's $30M.
+Only OpenAI has a public valuation on record ($852B); Elyza's has not been disclosed.
+OpenAI has amassed $127B in total funding, far exceeding Elyza's $30M.

 Metrics Comparison